jonetiz/ETB-Autosplitter/README.md

 # ETB-Autosplitter
+All game versions should be supported as of 3/22/2024!

 Game version 4 support added by Reokin, thanks to theframeburglar for teaching me how to find variables!

 Game Version 3 now supported, functionality by Permamiss, HeXaGoN, & theframeburglar